 - Option 2 – Admit the offense(s) on the ticket in three different ways:

-- (a) Follow the INSTRUCTIONS FOR PAYING THE FINE BY MAIL
+- (a) Follow the INSTRUCTIONS FOR PAYING THE FINE

 - (c) Appear before the Judge on your court date